Salesforce revenue beats on higher demand for cloud software

-(Reuters) - Salesforce.com Inc (CRM.N) reported quarterly revenue above Wall Street estimates on Thursday, as more customers signed up for its cloud software.
+Aug 22 (Reuters) - Salesforce.com Inc reported quarterly revenue above Wall Street estimates on Thursday, as more customers signed up for its cloud software.

 Total revenue surged 22% to $4 billion in the second quarter ended July 31, compared with analysts’ estimates of $3.95 billion, according to IBES data from Refinitiv.